 Patients must sign the GPS1 form in person and bring to the practice.
-Proof of NHS eligibility is helpful.
-Patients should try to bring proof of residency with them.
+Proof of residency is helpful but not essential.
 Proof can be in the way of any documentation that shows that they are resident in the UK and living within the practice boundary.
 Examples are a recent utility bill, passport, driving license, council tax bill.